 Option 2: Matsui Shuzo

 This family-owned sake brewery has been in operation since 1726.
 Originally established in Kyogo prefecture, the modern-style facility later moved to Kyoto.
 At this working factory, you'll observe how sake is currently made, using innovative modern technology while keeping with tradition for small-scale production.
-Your tasting includes 9 different types of sake.
+Your tasting includes several different types of sake.

 Click on "View Additional Info" for the machiya location.